 At this point, Peter begins to paint a picture trying to communicate the scale of the tragedy within the Church of God.

-“For if God spared not the angels that sinned, but cast them down to hell [that is, restrained them to this Earth], and delivered them into chains of darkness, to be reserved unto judgment” (verse 4).
+“For if God spared not the angels that sinned, but cast them down to hell [that is, restrained them to this Earth], and delivered them into chains of darkness, to be reserved unto judgment” (2 Peter 2:4).
 Lange’s says that darkness is the highest degree of darkness.

 This is what people are following who go after destructive heresies: demons that are in chains of darkness!